maab2198/kottans-frontend/task0/reflection.md

 7. What are the pros and cons of Git's automatic merging vs. always doing merges manually?
     - More often git can solve the conflict automatily but whe people make some shit it asks for help

+### Lesson4

+1. When would you want to use a remote repository rather than keeping all your work local?

+    - For collaboration with other people.
+To use the repoistory from other computer and have a backup.

+2. Why might you want to always pull changes manually rather than having Git automatically stay up-to-date with your remote repository?

+    - That might cause some confusion when you are working with team of developers.

+3. Describe the differences between forks, clones, and branches.
+When would you use one instead of another?

+    - fork - you have connection with parent repository. used only for remote repositories.
+    - clon - creates copy from any git repository.
+    - branches - created inside of one single git repository and all the user of the repository can know what branches are there.

+4. What is the benefit of having a copy of the last known state of the remote stored locally?

+    -  You can see that state of the remote even if you're offline.
+It also allows you to do comparisons with what is on the remote.

+5. How would you collaborate without using Git or GitHub?
+What would be easier, and what would be harder?

+    - Google Disk, Telegram and  Dropbox.
+There're good foork books or documents (I'm not goimg to them).Github is usefull for code and "alive" documentation or even for blogs

+6. When would you want to make changes in a separate branch rather than directly in master?
+What benefits does each approach have?

+    - Working in a separate branch ensures that your master branch is always kept in a working state.
+You can try and experiment new functionality in the new branch untill you are sure it works without breaking anything.